School Admissions and Attendance

 The process of applying to a school can be a daunting one, particularly for parents who haven't done it before, but we endeavour to make it as simple as possible.

 Please click on the link at the bottom of this page to see our admission policy.
 For in- year applications please contact the School Office.

 Come and Visit Us

-In the autumn term we hold one morning and one afternoon open visit each year, the date of which will be publicised on the website and in local newspapers.
-This is a chance to meet with the Headteacher, Governors and members of FONS (Friends of Newdigate School), but visits are warmly welcomed from families at other times by arrangement via the school office.
+In the autumn term we hold an open morning, the date of which will be publicised on the website and in local newspapers.
+This is a chance to meet with the Headteacher, Governors and members of FONSAP (Friends of Newdigate School and Preschool), but visits are warmly welcomed from families at other times by arrangement via the school office.

 As a Voluntary Aided school we are our own admissions authority which means that admissions are based on criteria in a policy agreed by the Governors.
 For those applying under the Church related criteria there is a supplementary form to complete; follow the link to download the form Newdigate School Supplementary Information Form.
 We are part of the Surrey Co-Ordinated Scheme of Admissions which means that much of the administration to do with admissions is dealt with by the local authority and in accordance with the law, admissions are based on an equal preference system.
 A Surrey Schools Admissions form must be completed and Surrey encourages this to be done online wherever possible.
 Surrey Admissions Website Admissions forms generally have to be returned by a closing date in January and details of the current years dates can be found on the Surrey Admissions website.